LindaSt/MRSX-to-PNG-converter/README.md

         If not provided, the full image is converted into a png.
 - `coord-annotation-tag`: Name of the annotation group in the xml file (default is 'hotspot').
 - `level`: Level of the mrxs file that should be used for the conversion (default is 0).
+- `override`: Default is False.
+If set to True, overrides patches with the same file name in the output folder.

 You can set up the conda environment by running `conda env create -f environment.yml` in this directory.
 The tool the [OpenSlide](https://openslide.org/) Python API to handle the mrxs files.